Samsung/tizen-docs/docs/application/design/wearable/visual-design/colors.md

 <a name="theme_colors"></a>
 ## System theme colors

-The Gear’s default theme color is dark blue.
+The Gear's default theme color is dark blue.
 The following are examples of how default theme colors are applied.

 ![](media/visual_design_8.1.2-850x455.png)
-*The Gear’s default theme color is dark blue.*
+*The Gear's default theme color is dark blue.*